mmis1000/simple-page-flip/docs/api-references.md

 ### Left Bottom

-connects from left edge to bottom edge
+Connects from left edge to bottom edge

 <DemoLeftBottom />